ambitus/pyracf/common/downstream_fatal_error.md

 &nbsp;

 {: .note }
-> _pyRACF requires a response xml string from an internal call to the IRRSMO00 callable service to provide proper output.
-If the response string that pyRACF receives is empty, or if IRRSMO00 indicates a failing return code, pyRACF raises a `DownstreamFatalError` and terminates processing the response from IRRSMO00._
+> _pyRACF expects IRRSMO00 to return a string containing XML data.
+If IRRSMO00 returns an empty string, or if the **SAF Return Code** in the result XML is greater than `4`, `DownstreamFatalError` is raised._

 &nbsp;

-After executing any operation, pyRACF expects a non-empty response string from IRRSMO00 that indicates a RACF command image was built and processed in order to parse such a response and surface information back to the user.
-When pyRACF detects an empty response string, or a return code indicating an issue with command image processing, a `DownstramFatalError` is raised and processing terminates.
-It is possible that the command was executed prior to reaising this error, but this is not the case for any known causes of this error.
+pyRACF expects IRRSMO00 to return a non-empty response string after processing a request.
+If IRRSMO00 returns an empty response string or the **SAF Return Code** is greater than `4`, indicating that there was an issue with command image processing, a `DownstramFatalError` will be raised.
+It is possible that RACF commands are executed in this situation, but this is not the case for any known causes of this error.

 ## RACF Authorizations

 &nbsp;

-A common cause of this error is that the user does not have proper RACF authorizations as outlined in [our dependencies note](../../index).
-One of the possible failures is `READ` authority to the `IRR.IRRSMO00.PRECHECK` resource in the `XFACILIT` class, which is required for `set` or `alter` operations.
-If you are not certain if you have this authority or if this has been established in your environment, please consult our [Check for & set up RACF Authorizations](../check_for_and_setup_RACF_authorizations) documentation.
-The other possibility is `ALTER` authority to the `userid.IRRSMO00` resource in the `SURROGAT` class, which is required to run pyRACF commands as another userid.
+A common cause of this error is that the user does not have the proper RACF authorizations as outlined in [our dependencies note](../../index).
+One of the possible failures is the user not having `READ` authority to the `IRR.IRRSMO00.PRECHECK` resource in the `XFACILIT` class, which is required for `set` or `alter` operations.
+If you are not certain if you have this authority or if this has been established in your environment, please consult our [Check for & set up RACF Authorizations](../setup_precheck) documentation.
+Another possibility is the user not having `ALTER` authority to the `userid.IRRSMO00` resource in the `SURROGAT` class, which is required to run pyRACF commands as another userid.
 Please review our [run as userid](../run_as_userid) documentation for more information on this feature.

 ###### Python Script
 ```python